Pakistan profile - Timeline

 1990 - Benazir Bhutto dismissed as prime minister on charges of incompetence and corruption.

-1991 - Prime Minister Nawaz Sharif begins economic liberalisation programme.
+1991 - Conservative Prime Minister Nawaz Sharif begins economic liberalisation programme.
 Islamic Sharia law formally incorporated into legal code.

 1992 - Government launches campaign to stamp out violence by Urdu-speaking supporters of the Mohajir Quami Movement.

 1993 - Prime Minister Sharif resigns under pressure from military.
 General election brings Benazir Bhutto back to power.

 1996 - President Leghari dismisses Bhutto government amid corruption allegations.

-1997 - Nawaz Sharif returns as prime minister after Muslim League party wins elections.
+1997 - Nawaz Sharif returns as prime minister after Muslim League wins elections.

 1998 - Pakistan conducts its own nuclear tests after India explodes several nuclear devices.

 1999 April - Benazir Bhutto and husband convicted of corruption and given jail sentences.
 Ms Bhutto stays out of the country.

 1999 May - Kargil conflict: Pakistan-backed forces clash with the Indian military in the icy heights around Kargil in Indian-held Kashmir.
 More than 1,000 people are killed on both sides.

 1999 October - General Pervez Musharraf seizes power in coup.

 2000 April - Nawaz Sharif sentenced to life imprisonment on hijacking and terrorism charges over his actions to prevent the 1999 coup.
 Goes into exile in Saudi Arabia later in the year after being pardoned by military authorities.

 2001 June - Gen Musharraf names himself president while remaining head of the army.

-2001 September - Musharraf swings in behind the US in its fight against terrorism and supports attacks on Afghanistan.
+2001 September - President Musharraf backs the US in its fight against terrorism and supports attacks on the Taliban and al-Qaeda in Afghanistan.
 US lifts some sanctions imposed after Pakistan's nuclear tests in 1998.

 2002 January - President Musharraf bans two militant groups - Lashkar-e-Toiba and Jaish-e-Mohammad - and takes steps to curb religious extremism.

-2002 April - President Musharraf wins another five years in office in a referendum criticised as unconstitutional and flawed.
+2002 April - President Musharraf wins another five years in office in a controversial referendum.

 2003 November - Pakistan declares a Kashmir ceasefire; India follows suit.